 The use of pues and nomás: Many Peruvians, not only in the Highlands, use pues especially.
 For example: Dile nomás pues, Ya pues.
 Ya pues is a common phrase in many parts of Perú, that means “come on!”

 Therefore, when you come to Perú, you will have a great experience, because not only you will listen to a wide variety of accents, but also you can go to different types of regions and enjoy the different kinds of food that Perú has.
 To read more about Perú, check out our previous articles here.

-Main photo creadit: IMG_2028 by staypuftman, on Flickr
+Featured photo creadit: IMG_2028 by staypuftman, on Flickr